kcajj/advanced_programming_project_Genomics_2022/Project_specification.md

 That’s because the GFF3 file only contains theannotation of the sequences, while the sequence data is usually stored in another file format called FASTA.

 ### Data access
 Taking a look at the head of the GFF file, you will see many metadata/pragmas/directives lines starting with "##" or "#!".
-According to the "input-file-README", "##" means the metadata is stable, while "#!" means it’s experimental.
+According to the [input_file_README](input_file_README.txt), "##" means the metadata is stable, while "#!" means it’s experimental.
 Later on youwill also see "###", which is another directive with yet more subtle meaning based on the specification.
 Humanreadable comments are supposed to be after a single #.
 For simplicity, we will treat all lines starting with # as comments, and simply ignore them during our analysis.
 The data must be read by a dataset reader that relies on Pandas.